abelykh0/stm32f407-z80emu/README.md

 Spectrum ZX 48K emulator (using STM32F407 microcontroller)

 ## What it can do
-* Emulates Spectrum ZX 48K
+* Emulate Spectrum ZX 48K
 * Load snapshot in .Z80 format from SD card

 TODO: picture